philippfrenzel/yiimetroui/README.md

 }
 ```

+Package is although registered at packagist.org - so you can just add one line of code, to let it run!

 MetroUI already loaded?
 - As I use assetparser extension to parse the less files into my distribution, i commented the assets.php to avoid static css loading.
 If you need the css-files to be loaded statically, pls. uncomment the entries!